JuliaYa/udemy_js_weird_parts/Context and enviroment/notes.md

  **Event Queue**: full of events, notifications of events, that might be happening.

-When the browser, somewere outside the JS engine, has an event that inside the JS engine we want to be notified of, it gets placed on the queue.
+When the browser, somewhere outside the JS engine, has an event that inside the JS engine we want to be notified of, it gets placed on the queue.
 And whether or not we actually have a function that needs to respond to it, we can listen for that event and have that function handle that event, but either way the event gets placed on the queue.

 When execution stack is empty JS periodically looks to event queue.
-And if something is there, it looks to see if a perticular function shood be run when that event was triggered.
+And if something is there, it looks to see if a particular function should be run when that event was triggered.
-So it sees a click event, it processes that click event and knows there's a function (```clickHandler()```) that needs to be run for that event.
+So it sees a click event, it processes that click event and knows there's a function (`clickHandler()`) that needs to be run for that event.
 JS create the execution context for that function, processed event and next item in the queue moves up, and so on.
 **The event queue won't be processed until the execution stack is empty, until JS is finished running all of that other code line by line.**
 So it isn't really asynchronous!
-What's happening is the browser asynchronously is putting things into the event queue, but the code that is running is still runnning line by line.
+What's happening is the browser asynchronously is putting things into the event queue, but the code that is running is still running line by line.
 And when the execution contexts are all gone, then it processes the events.

 ```javascript
 // long running function